sharwell/developer.rackspace.com/src/docs/cloud-servers/getting-started/index.rst

 Once you've found the perfect operating system, and its ID, you can move on to picking your hardware.

-Task 2: Finding the right hardware
+Task 2: Choose a hardware configuration
 ----------------------------------
 Flavors, or hardware configurations, will dictate how powerful your servers are.
 Like images, each flavor has its own UUID.
 If you already know which flavor to use, you can retrieve its details like this:

 .. include:: samples/get_flavor.rst